minilabdev/minilab-bootcamp/docs/index.md

 * Understand the technical interview process in the industry
 * Ace Coding Interview and land a high paying job
 * Personalized feedback and one-on-one mentoring

-## Who is part of Boise Bootcamp
-* Skilled Immigrants and Refugees
-* Low-income residents of Idaho
-* Individuals interested in career change

 ### Wait...has anything like this been tried before?